123 Reg is an award-winning web host from the U.K., but that didn’t help it take down a powerful host like SiteGround.

 The winner?
 SiteGround.
-As you can see, SiteGround offers not only managed WordPress hosting plans, but also way more value-added features than 123 Reg.
+Not only does SiteGround offer managed WordPress hosting plans, but also way more value-added features than 123 Reg.

-SiteGround Has Better Actual Uptime and Offers More Performance Features
+SiteGround Has Better Actual Uptime and More Performance Features

-SiteGround delivers its services through its server locations in the U.S.A., U.K., the Netherlands, and Singapore, but 123 Reg only has one data center in the U.K.
+SiteGround delivers its services via server locations in the U.S.A., the U.K., the Netherlands, and Singapore.
+123 Reg only has one data center in the U.K.

-SSD storage is used by all of SiteGround’s plans while 123 Reg uses the regular HDD and RAID storage.
-SSD storage performs much faster than the regular HDD storage, in terms of website data processing.
-This reflects on the website’s stability, loading speed, and overall performance.
+All of SiteGround’s plans use SSD storage, while 123 Reg uses regular HDD and RAID storage.
+SSD performs much faster in website data processing, reflecting on your website’s stability, loading speed, and overall performance.

-A free CDN is included with all of SiteGround’s plans.
-This is not the case with 123 Reg.
-CDN, or Content Delivery Network, is a feature, when activated, boosts the loading speed of your website from different locations around the world.
-This is because it places it on a global network of cloud servers.
+You’ll get a free CDN with all of SiteGround’s plans, but not with 123 Reg.
+A CDN, or Content Delivery Network, boosts your website’s loading speed from different locations worldwide by placing it on a network of cloud servers.

-When SiteGround’s page loading speeds were tested, using Sucuri, it showed promising load times in North America, South America, and some European locations.
-However, the speeds near Asia and Australia weren’t as good.
-This resulted in a global score of B. Here’s a detailed review of SiteGround’s results.
+When we tested SiteGround’s page loading speeds, using Sucuri, it showed good load times in North America, South America, and some European locations.
+However, the speeds near Asia and Australia weren’t as good, resulting in a global score of B. Here’s a detailed review of SiteGround’s results.

-The same test was performed on 123 Reg and even though it had the same global score, the locations that showed promising load times were mostly in Europe, and only a few in the U.S.A.
-Other server locations in the U.S.A. and the server locations near Asia, Australia, and South America were showing slower speeds.
+We performed the same test on 123 Reg, and even though it had the same global score, the locations that showed good load times were mostly in Europe and only a few in the U.S.A.
+Other server locations in the U.S.A. and near Asia, Australia, and South America showed slower speeds.
 Check this 123 Reg review to see the results.

-SiteGround has a much better actual uptime and offers more performance features, making it the clear winner of the performance round.
+SiteGround has much better uptime and provides more performance features, making it the clear winner of this round.

-By default, SiteGround secures all its servers and accounts with a standard set of features including Web Application Firewall (WAF), it’s own artificial intelligence (AI) anti-bot system (protects against malicious attacks including DDoS and Brute-Force attacks), 24/7 server monitoring, and access to the Sucuri-developed SG Scanner (antimalware).
+By default, SiteGround secures all its servers and accounts with a standard set of features; including Web Application Firewall (WAF), an artificial intelligence (AI) anti-bot system (protecting against malicious attacks such as DDoS and Brute-Force), 24/7 server monitoring, and access to the Sucuri-developed SG Scanner (antimalware).

-On the other hand, 123 Reg’s main security features are limited to 24/7 server monitoring and DDoS protection.
+On the other hand, 123 Reg limits its security features to 24/7 server monitoring and DDoS protection.

-123 Reg uses CloudLinux OS with all its Linux-based shared hosting plans.
-SiteGround uses a similar system called Unique Account Isolation.
-The purpose of both these systems is to securely isolate each account from other accounts on the same server.
-This protects it against any threats targeting the other accounts and ensures the fair allocation of the server resources among all accounts.
+123 Reg uses CloudLinux OS with all its Linux-based shared hosting plans, and SiteGround uses a similar system called Unique Account Isolation.
+The purpose of both these systems is to securely isolate your account from other accounts on the same server, protecting it against threats targeting others.
+It also ensures the fair allocation of server resources.

-Both hosts include free automatic regular backups with all their plans.
-SiteGround also includes free SSL certificates with all its plans while 123 Reg only includes it with specific plans.
+SiteGround also has free SSL certificates with all plans, while 123 Reg only includes SSL’s with specific plans.

 SiteGround’s Support is More Responsive

-123 Reg doesn’t have a proper Knowledgebase.
-Instead it has a blog and a few limited FAQ sections for each service.
-On the other hand, SiteGround has an extensive Knowledgebase with numerous articles and tutorials covering most major topics.
+123 Reg has a blog and a few limited FAQ sections for each service, rather than a knowledgebase.
+On the other hand, SiteGround has an extensive knowledgebase with numerous articles and tutorials.

-Contacting SiteGround’s support is available 24/7 through phone and live chat.
-With the live chat, I was connected instantly to an agent who answered all my questions promptly and was very helpful.
+SiteGround’s support is available 24/7 via phone and live chat.
+With the live chat, I instantly connected to an agent who answered all my questions promptly and was very helpful.

-Even though 123 Reg claims that it’s support is available 24/7, it didn’t seem that way with me.
+Even though 123 Reg claims that its support is available 24/7, it didn’t seem that way for me.
 The communication channels available are support ticket and phone.
-I submitted a ticket with all my questions and it took several days to receive a reply.
+I submitted a ticket with all my questions, and it took several days to receive a reply.

-SiteGround’s informative Knowledgebase and more responsive customer support makes it the more reliable host among the two.
+SiteGround’s informative knowledgebase and responsive customer support make it the more reliable host among the two.

 It’s a Sweeping Victory for SiteGround

-As you can see, this SiteGround vs 123 Reg was a one horse race.
-Despite its good efforts, 123 Reg couldn’t keep up with one of the top 10 web hosting services such as SiteGround, and lost in every category.
+As you can see, this SiteGround vs 123 Reg was a one-horse race.
+Despite its good efforts, 123 Reg couldn’t keep up with one of the top 10 web hosting services and lost in every category.

-In this battle, SiteGround showed that its slightly expensive prices in fact save you a considerable amount of money that you’d end up spending on extra addons.
+In this battle, SiteGround showed that its slightly high pricesactually save you money that you’d end up spending on extra add-ons.
 It also delivers better performance, top-quality features, and more helpful customer support.